FluxML/fluxml.github.io/tutorials/_posts/2021-10-8-dcgan-mnist.md

 In GAN problems, there are only two labels, fake and real, so we will be using `BinaryCrossEntropy` as a preliminary loss function.

 Flux's `binarycrossentropy` does the job for us.
 But due to numerical stability, it is always preferred to compute cross-entropy using logits.
 Flux provides [logitbinarycrossentropy](https://fluxml.ai/Flux.jl/stable/models/losses/#Flux.Losses.logitbinarycrossentropy) specifically for this purpose.
-Mathematically it equivalent to `binarycrossentropy(σ(ŷ), y, kwargs...).`
+Mathematically it is equivalent to `binarycrossentropy(σ(ŷ), y, kwargs...).`
 <br>

 ### Discriminator Loss